abchk1234/asbt/README.md

 6) buildflags=""
  # Common build flags specified while building packages

+7) ignore=""
+ # Packages to ignore when checking for updates
 </pre>

 Samples for these variables are present in the script itself.